W. B. Yeats: Later life and death

-At the age of 69 he was 'rejuvenated' by the Steinach operation which was performed on 6 April 1934 by Norman Haire.
+At the age of 68 he was 'rejuvenated' by the Steinach operation which was performed on 6 April 1934 by Norman Haire.
 For the last five years of his life Yeats found a new vigour evident from both his poetry and his intimate relations with younger women.
-During this time, Yeats was involved in a number of romantic affairs with, among others, the poet and actress Margot Ruddock, and the novelist, journalist and sexual radical Ethel Mannin.
-As in his earlier life, Yeats found erotic adventure conducive to his creative energy, and, despite age and ill-health, he remained a prolific writer.
-In a letter of 1935, Yeats noted: "I find my present weakness made worse by the strange second puberty the operation has given me, the ferment that has come upon my imagination.
-If I write poetry it will be unlike anything I have done".
+During this time, Yeats was involved in a number of romantic affairs with, among others, the poet and actress Margot Ruddock and the novelist, journalist and sexual radical Ethel Mannin.
+As in his earlier life, Yeats found erotic adventure conducive to his creative energy, and despite age and ill-health he remained a prolific writer.
+In a 1935 letter he noted: "I find my present weakness made worse by the strange second puberty the operation has given me, the ferment that has come upon my imagination.
+If I write poetry it will be unlike anything I have done."
 In 1936, he undertook editorship of the Oxford Book of Modern Verse, 1892–1935.
-From 1935 to 1936 he travelled to the Western Mediterranean island of Majorca with Indian-born Shri Purohit Swami and from there the two of them performed the majority of the work in translating the principal Upanishads from Sanskrit into common English; the resulting work, The Ten Principal Upanishads, was published in 1938.
+From 1935 to 1936 he travelled to the Western Mediterranean island of Mallorca with Indian-born Shri Purohit Swami and from there the two of them performed the majority of the work in translating the principal Upanishads from Sanskrit into common English; the resulting work, The Ten Principal Upanishads, was published in 1938.

+Death

-He died at the Hôtel Idéal Séjour, in Menton, France, on 28 January 1939, aged 73.
-He was buried after a discreet and private funeral at Roquebrune-Cap-Martin.
+Yeats died at the Hôtel Idéal Beauséjour in Roquebrune-Cap-Martin, near Menton, France, on 28 January 1939, aged 73.
+He was buried after a discreet and private funeral at Roquebrune.
 Attempts had been made at Roquebrune to dissuade the family from proceeding with the removal of the remains to Ireland due to the uncertainty of their identity.
 His body had earlier been exhumed and transferred to the ossuary.
-Yeats and George had often discussed his death, and his express wish was that he be buried quickly in France with a minimum of fuss.
-According to George, "His actual words were 'If I die, bury me up there [at Roquebrune] and then in a year's time when the newspapers have forgotten me, dig me up and plant me in Sligo'."
+Yeats and his wife, George, had often discussed his death and his express wish was that he be buried quickly in France with a minimum of fuss.
+According to George, "His actual words were 'If I die, bury me up there [at Roquebrune] and then in a year's time when the newspapers have forgotten me, dig me up and plant me in Sligo.'"
 In September 1948, Yeats's body was moved to the churchyard of St Columba's Church, Drumcliff, County Sligo, on the Irish Naval Service corvette LÉ Macha.
 The person in charge of this operation for the Irish Government was Seán MacBride, son of Maud Gonne MacBride, and then Minister of External Affairs.

 His epitaph is taken from the last lines of "Under Ben Bulben", one of his final poems: